openbsd/src/distrib/sgi/ramdisk/install.md

 	0)	/usr/mdec/sgivol $_disk
 	cat <<__EOT

-A SGI Volume Header was found on the disk.
+An SGI Volume Header was found on the disk.
 Normally you want to replace it with a new Volume Header suitable for installing OpenBSD.
 Doing this will of course delete all data currently on the disk.
 __EOT